druxstr/ethique.xyz/content/page/a-propos.en.md

 draft: false
 ---

 This website's main purpose is to introduce to [Ruwen Ogien](https://fr.wikipedia.org/wiki/Ruwen_Ogien)'s Minimal Ethics.
 It tries to be clear, accurate, and easy to read.
-Admittedly, it's poorly translated from French, using [DeepL](https://www.deepl.com/translator) & my not-so-dubious-but-yet-insecured english skills.
+Admittedly, it's poorly translated from French, using [DeepL](https://www.deepl.com/translator) & my not-so-dubious-but-yet-insecure english skills.

 In its French version, the website also hosts criticisms and continuations of Ruwen Ogien's work.
 It's [right here](/blog/), but I'm too lazy to translate it right now.
 Also, I really doubt anyone will ever read this page or any english page of the site.